DPR1604/Linux-scripts/email-checker/readme.md

 email-checker.sh -i 1.1.1.1
 ```

-Declaring a Domain name is doen with the `-d' flag;
+Declaring a Domain name is doen with the `-d` flag;

 ```bash
 email-checker.sh -d example.com